abpio/abp-commercial-docs/en/modules/cms-kit/page-feedback.md

 ##### Table / collection prefix & schema

 All tables/collections use the `Cms` prefix by default.
-Set static properties on the `CmsKitDbProperties` class if you need to change the table prefix or set a schema name (if supported by your database provider).
+Set static properties in the `CmsKitDbProperties` class if you need to change the table prefix or set a schema name (if supported by your database provider).

 ##### Connection string